Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3UbMqP40hXc.md

 ### Transcript

-> do men get parental leave yes they do get pregnant yes men and women get equal parental leave in sweden babies deserve to have parents do they though they do i guess prove it parents deserve to have time to raise their child to raise child
+> do men get parental leave yes they do get pregnant yes men and women get equal parental leave in sweden babies deserve to have parents do they though they do I guess prove it parents deserve to have time to raise their child to raise child